 The Van Wylen Library may be able to assist with article processing fees for open access journals.
 Visit the Open Access Fund site for information.

-When faculty create an account they have access to their own, personalized, Author Dashboard.
+When faculty create an account with Digital Commons they have access to their own, personalized, Author Dashboard.
 The dashboard provides usage statistics for submitted work, including how many times a work has been downloaded and from where.
 Further information on the Author Dashboard is available here.

 Authors also receive emailed monthly readership reports when their email addresses are present in their submissions.